artefactual/atom-docs/user-manual/access-content/context-menu.rst

 record.
 When navigating with a keyboard, the view page will not update until the user presses the "enter" key to select the description for viewing.

-Like the sidebar treeview, the title and level of description are displayed for each node, and for authenticated (i.e. logged in) users, "(Draft)" will appear beside all draft descriptions displayed.
-Unlike the sidebar treeview, however, the identifier is **not** displayed in the treeview for each node.
+Like the sidebar treeview, "(Draft)" will appear beside all draft descriptions displayed to authenticated (i.e. logged in) users.
+Unlike the sidebar treeview, however, an :term:`administrator` can configure what metadata elements are used for display in each treeview node - for more information, see:

+* :ref:`fullwidth-treeview-settings`

 **To navigate with the full-width treeview, users can do the following:**